-Cryptocurrency trading platforms have evolved rapidly over the years and created different ways for people to short sell Bitcoin.
+Cryptocurrency leverage platforms have evolved rapidly over the years and created different ways for people to short sell Bitcoin.
 This is an advanced method to hedge a crypto portfolio or profit from sudden volatility.
-Shorting Bitcoin, or otherwise known as short selling Bitcoin can result in massive profit potential but does carry risk.
+Shorting Bitcoin, otherwise known as short selling Bitcoin can result in massive profit potential but does carry risk.
 In this guide, we explain what is Bitcoin shorting and when to do it.

-Shorting is when a person borrows money to sell the value behind Bitcoin in order to buy it back at discounted price to return to the sender.
+Shorting is when a person borrows money to sell the value behind Bitcoin in order to buy it back at a discounted price to return to the sender.
 It is the opposite of the manta 'buy low and sell high'.
 A person who short sells Bitcoin is betting on the price of Bitcoin will decrease in value in order to buy Bitcoin back for a cheaper price.
-The difference between the money that borrowed to short Bitcoin and returned once the position is closer at a lower price becomes their profit minus any fees.
+The difference between the money that was borrowed to short Bitcoin and returned once the position is closed at a lower price becomes their profit minus any fees.

 A few key points to remember about shorting Bitcoin:

 - Shorting is essentially betting on the asset value decreasing in price

 - Shorting can increase the amount of Bitcoin in a portfolio by profiting on price corrections during an uptrend